The best months are July, August and September, but there is good fishing anytime between May and October.

 Lochs and rivers

-Permits are required for fishing in the lochs and local rivers.
+Permits are required for fishing in the local rivers and the following lochs.
 You can find out more or obtain a permit by contacting the following:

 - River Ness and Loch Ness – 01463 233178 (Grahams of Inverness)